jeffboody/libvkk/readme.md

 Renderer objects are avilable to the app for three different rendering cases.
-The default renderer allows the app to render to the display, the offscreen renderer allows the app to render to an image and the secondary renderer allows the app to record commands to a secondary command buffer.
-The default renderer object is created/destroyed automatically by the engine while the offscreen/secondary renderer objects may be created/destroyed by the app.
+The default renderer allows the app to render to the display, the image renderer allows the app to render to an image and the secondary renderer allows the app to record commands to a secondary command buffer.
+The default renderer object is created/destroyed automatically by the engine while the image/secondary renderer objects may be created/destroyed by the app.

-The vkk\_renderer\_newOffscreen(),
+The vkk\_renderer\_newImage(),
 vkk\_renderer\_newSecondary() and
 vkk\_graphicsPipeline\_delete() functions can be used to create/destroy graphics pipeline objects.